Volume III, Issue 46

 As soon as the Bishop asked Brother Blunt to be his director, Brother Blunt walked out the door without a word, the Bishop following.
 They walked into the woods, and only a few moments passed before the Bishop returned, climbed in his car, and drove away.

-blessing, Brother Blunt again walked out the door and the Bishop followed.
+Six weeks later he returned.
+He arrived in time for lunch, and after the final blessing, Brother Blunt again walked out the door and the Bishop followed.
 Only a few minutes passed before he returned, climbed into his car, and drove away.

 Another six weeks passed and the Bishop again came for lunch.
 He and Brother Blunt repeated their prior actions.

-Abbot and Bishop were together at a meeting of the Diocesan Task Force on Spirituality.
+A few weeks later, the Abbot and Bishop were together at a meeting of the Diocesan Task Force on Spirituality.
 After the meeting, when all the others had left the room, the Abbot asked the Bishop, “How are you and Brother Blunt getting along?”

 The Bishop’s face lit up.
 “He is the best, the wisest, the most insightful spiritual director I have ever had!
-Even more than that, he is the best spiritual director I have ever
+Even more than that, he is the best spiritual director I have ever heard of!”

 The Abbot was relieved but his discretion kept him from inquiring further.
 The Bishop, however, was not finished.

 “The first time I met with him, the day I asked him to be my director, he walked with me into the woods.
-I came with eager expectation, after the manner of the Desert
+I came with eager expectation, after the manner of the Desert Fathers, where one would go to one of the old holy men and ask, ‘Father, give me a word,’ and then he would go away with the word and chew on it for months.

 “We walked only a short way into the woods when he said, “I don’t know what I’m doing.
 I wish you would go away.”
 I drove back to town, chewing on what he had said.
 What was the Holy Spirit saying to me through his words?”
-The Bishop paused
+The Bishop paused for breath.

 Finish reading the rest of "Brother Blunt" here.

-WordPlay Now!
-Writing Prompt This is WordPlay -- so why not revel in the power and potential of one good word after another?
-This week, it's "direction." |
+This is WordPlay -- so why not revel in the power and potential of one good word after another?
+This week, it's "direction."

-that the power to go home was inside her all along.
+Yes, here are the ruby slippers.
+Because Dorothy learned, through them that the power to go home was inside her all along.
 Often, as in Lloyd's story of the Bishop and Brother Blunt, we seek direction outside of ourselves when the answer is within us.
-Today, use the tool of dialogue to find direction in whatever area you're looking for.

-Churchill would advise you to do?
+Set a timer for 7 minutes.
+Write out an imaginary dialogue between you and any other person, real or imaginary, dead or alive.
+Pick someone you will enjoy talking to.
+(Always wished you could know what Winston Churchill would advise you to do?
 Create a dialogue, and ask him.)
 You can dialogue with Glinda the Good Witch, with your dog, with your beloved grandmother who passed away when you were nine, with the Divine... the possibilities are endless.
 Trust that this exercise can help you tap into a wiser part of yourself that dwells below your everyday tasks and concerns.

 Use screenplay style: